Dingning-Zhang/dingning-zhang.github.io/content/presentations/'r-atics 8/_index.md

 ---
 title: "Unveiling the Hubei Trill: A Systematic Exploration of Its Emergence, Existence, and Evolution"
+date: 22-05-2025
+author: ["Dingning Zhang"]
-description: "Poster presented at 'R-ATICS 8."
+description: "Poster presented at 'R-ATICS 8"
-summary: "Poster presented at 'R-ATICS 8."
+summary: "Poster presented at 'R-ATICS 8"
 showToc: false
 cover:
     image: "poster_14.png"